ethereum-optimism/optimism/packages/base-service-testing-library/README.md

-# @eth-optimism/common-ts
+# @eth-optimism/base-service-testing-library

 ## What is this?

-`@eth-optimism/common-ts` contains useful tools for logging, metrics, and other Node stuff.
+`@eth-optimism/base-service-testing-library` contains useful tools testing BaseServiceV2